Building Effective Governance Frameworks in Healthcare Organizations

 The Role of Technology in Governance

-Technology can play a significant role in enhancing governance frameworks in healthcare organizations.
+Technology can play a significant role in enhancing governance frameworks in healthcare organisations.

 1. Data Management